Visit the institution website for COVID‑19 updates

 You must have at least a 2:1 in a relevant Biosciences Degree (for example, Biomedical, Biological or Medical Sciences, Biochemistry, Sports Sciences, Pharmacology), or be predicted to achieve this at the time of application.
 Applicants must have GCSE Mathematics at Grade C and English at Grade B, or equivalent.
 Alternative entry qualifications may also be considered.

 You will need to demonstrate a sufficient grounding in Chemistry either through your degree, or A-levels to successfully engage with the pharmacological aspects of the programme.
 If you are unsure whether you meet this criterion, please upload your degree transcript when you submit your application which will then be reviewed by the Programme Director.

 You will also need to demonstrate your commitment to the role of a healthcare professional and have excellent communication skills.
 Evidence of work experience in a clinical or healthcare setting (e.g. healthcare assistant or care home) is desirable but not essential.

 Months of entry

-This programme has been developed to meet the requirements of the National Competence and Curriculum Framework for Physician Associates.
+Our MSc in Physician Associate Studies is a two year, intensive professional Masters programme, developed to meet the requirements of the National Competence and Curriculum Framework for Physician Associates.

 Information for international students